 Plumb

 Plumb is a short version of the term “plumb in front”.
-In cricket, this expression means a situation where a referee’s decision knocks out a batsman.
+In cricket, it refers to a situation where a referee’s decision knocks a batsman out of the game.
 The main violation is Leg Before Wicket (LBW).

 What is Plumb in Cricket?